aasthasharm/comp423-course-notes/docs/tutorials/rust-setup.md

 The final step is to push all of your changes in this project to your git repository.

 start by staging all of your changes using `git add -A`.
 Next you can commit them using `git commit -m <commit-message-here>`.
-Lastly, you can push using `git push`.
+Lastly, you can push using `git push --set-upstream origin main`.